RichardL64/DCC-Ex/DCCEX_SignalFrame/Readme.md

 Note - while each lever is deteced with an onsensor() event, the actions are all run from a single sequence.
 This is required by the autostart routine so it can reset signals and points to a known good starting position, Currently you cannot directly call an event from a sequence.

+I have not tested, but understand DCC-EX will suppress the same message to the same vpin, so even though this is called for every valid lever pull it should not make point/signal motors/servos chatter.

 ALIAS(troyActions)
 SEQUENCE(troyActions)